59g/Steam-ID-Swapper/README.md

 # Steam-ID-Swapper
-Swaps a steam vanity URL from one browser to another
+Swaps a steam vanity URL from one account to another

-*Chrome recommended
+*Chrome required

 How to use: